camilo-ordonez/ompl/README.md

 make

 # To run code
-./planner ostacles.txt
+./planers_bench

+# required files
+allscenarios.txt -> file organized by rows.
+First column has num obstacles and then x_obs, y_obs, rad_obs

+times.txt -> file with one column with the time it took SBMPO to solve each scenario

-RRTStar will run for a set runtime
+RRTStar will run each scenario for the runtime associated with the scenario

-where the obstacle files are .txt files with the x y and radii of the circular objects ( 3 columns)
+The code will produce the following files:

+costs_results.txt -> file with one column containing the RRT* path cost of each scenario

+result.txt -> resulting path for the last scenario

 # Visualizing results
 The planner generates a txt file with the results (results.txt)